chernheng/Mars_Rover/README.md

 - For Control, alter the source code to add in Wifi SSID and password, and upload to the ESP-32.
 - For Vision, open up the Quartus `.qpf` file in Quartus 16.1, and use the Programmer to blast the `.sof` file in `Vision/output_files` into the FPGA.
 Subsequently, import `Vision/software/D8M_Camera_Test` and `Vision/software/D8M_Camera_Test_bsp` into the Nios II SBT Eclipse workspace, and Run `main.c` as Nios II hardware.
 - For Command, refer to the readme.md documentation in the Command subfolder.
+- Video of the Rover in action can be found here: https://drive.google.com/file/d/1xZwvBas68cch2NKvJkGvLbi8VyltXDOb/view?usp=sharing

 ## Troubleshooting
 If code for the Drive or Control subsystems does not upload to their respective microcontrollers, try to plug them out from their respective carrier boards before flashing the code.
 Subsequently, plug them back into their carrier boards, and setup the FPGA.